Spotted Lanternfly Arriving in the Midwest

 What to do if You See a Spotted Lanternfly?

 The US Department of Agriculture has put in place some areas of quarantine where large populations of SLF are known.
 The Department is actively trapping and using chemicals to kill populations as well.
 If you think you’ve found a Spotted Lanternfly, take a picture, and then kill it!
-If you are not located in a current known infestation area, report your finding to the Department of Agriculture in your state (Ohio, Indiana, or state directory) or report it to the Great Lakes Early Detection Network.
+If you are not located in a current known infestation area, report your finding to the Department of Agriculture in your state (Ohio, Indiana, or State Directory) or report it to the Great Lakes Early Detection Network.

 Additionally, don’t move firewood.
 We’ve been told for a long time to buy firewood when camping to reduce to spread of Emerald Ash Borer and other invasive bugs.
 The same goes for spreading SLF.
 This insect has only been able to travel as far as it has through hitching a ride on infected materials that humans move.
 To reduce SLF infestation in your area, it’s also a good idea to remove Tree of Heaven (Ailanthus altissima) on your property.
 This fast-growing tree is a major host for adult Laternflies and is itself invasive.